Tearmoon Empire: Anthology

-Theatrical
+Stage

 A theatrical adaptation of the novel series ran in Tokyo from September 9 to 13, 2020.
 It was directed by Yuki Shinome and written by Suika Suika.
 Kanako Hiramatsu, Reo Hotta, and Miyuki Torii performed the lead roles.
 A second theatrical performance with the same staff and cast as the first was shown in Tokyo from July 14 to July 19, 2021.

 Anime

 An anime television series adaptation was announced on September 6, 2022.
 It is produced by Silver Link and directed by Yūshi Ibe, with scripts written by Deko Akao, character designs handled by Mai Otsuka, and music composed by Kōji Fujimoto.
 The series aired from October 8 to December 24, 2023, on Tokyo MX, BS11 and MBS.
 The opening theme song is "Happy End Princess" (ハッピーエンドプリンセス) by Sumire Uesaka, while the ending theme song is "Queen of the Night" by KanoeRana.
 Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in Southeast Asia.